Aging Clinic of the Rockies

 Caregiver Support Program

 The Aging Clinic of the Rockies is proud to offer specialized services in the form of individual counseling to family caregivers of older adults.
 Thanks to our partnership with the Larimer County Office on Aging, with funding primarily through the Older Americans Act, we are able to offer up to 8 counseling sessions AT NO COST to clients.
-To qualify, caregivers must be caring for an older adult age 65 and older (or age 55 and older in the case of cognitive decline).
+To qualify, caregivers must be caring for an adult age 60 and older; in the case of early-onset dementia there is no minimum age requirement.
 The caregiver does not need to live with the care recipient, but the recipient may not be living in an assisted living or long-term care facility.
 Should caregiver clients desire to continue counseling past 8 sessions, fees for additional sessions will be based on the Psychological Services Center sliding scale fee structure.